pagkly/Zed/Investopedia3/Descending Triangle.md

 Descending Triangle
 ## What is a Descending Triangle?

-A descending triangle is a bearish chart pattern used in [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp) that is created by drawing one [trend line](https://www.investopedia.com/terms/t/trendline.asp) that connects a series of lower highs and a second horizontal trend line that connects a series of lows.
-Oftentimes, traders watch for a move below the lower support trend line because it suggests that the downward momentum is building and a [breakdown](https://www.investopedia.com/terms/b/breakdown.asp) is imminent.
-Once the breakdown occurs, [traders](https://www.investopedia.com/terms/s/stock-trader.asp) enter into short positions and aggressively help push the price of the asset even lower.
+A descending triangle is a bearish chart pattern used in [[technical analysis]](https://www.investopedia.com/terms/t/technicalanalysis.asp) that is created by drawing one [[trend line]](https://www.investopedia.com/terms/t/trendline.asp) that connects a series of lower highs and a second horizontal trend line that connects a series of lows.
+Oftentimes, traders watch for a move below the lower support trend line because it suggests that the downward momentum is building and a [[breakdown]](https://www.investopedia.com/terms/b/breakdown.asp) is imminent.
+Once the breakdown occurs, [[traders]](https://www.investopedia.com/terms/s/stock-trader.asp) enter into short positions and aggressively help push the price of the asset even lower.

 ### Key Takeaways

 -   A descending triangle is a signal for traders to take a short position to accelerate a breakdown.
 -   A descending triangle is detectable by drawing trend lines for the highs and lows on a chart.
--   A descending triangle is the counterpart of an [ascending triangle](https://www.investopedia.com/terms/a/ascendingtriangle.asp), which is another trend line based chart pattern used by technical analysts.
+-   A descending triangle is the counterpart of an [[ascending triangle]](https://www.investopedia.com/terms/a/ascendingtriangle.asp), which is another trend line based chart pattern used by technical analysts.

 ## What Does a Descending Triangle Tell You?